Caucuses / Committees

 Workers with Disabilities Committee

-The purpose of the committee is to advocate for workers with disabilities, and to build alliances with community groups.
-The committee exists to educate disabled workers of their rights, organize them to have a voice, and act as a support base for those who are being denied employment.
-Meetings are held the 4th Tuesday of each month at 6pm to 8pm.
-For more information contact the Chair, David Williams at IamDHW@Comcast.net.
+The purpose of the committee is to advocate for workers with disabilities and to build alliances with community groups.
+The committee exists to educate disabled workers on their rights, organize them to have a voice, and act as a support base for those who are being denied employment.
+Meetings are held on the 4th Tuesday of each month from 6pm to 8pm.
+For more information contact the Co-Chair Cherelle Jackson at firstname.lastname@example.org.